ydataai/ydata-profiling/docsrc/source/pages/installation.rst

     !{sys.executable} -m pip install -U pandas-profiling[notebook]
     !jupyter nbextension enable --py widgetsnbextension

-You may have to restart the kernel or runtime.
+You may have to restart the kernel or runtime for the package to work.

 Using conda
 -----------